bydzen/bydzen/README.md

 - 💼 &nbsp; WordPress Developer and Technical Support.
 - 🌱 &nbsp; Enthusiast in UI/UX and Web Design.
 - 🎸 &nbsp; Guitarist Electric ESP.
 Jazz.
-- 🍵 &nbsp; I belive, a perfect cup of tea can be the ultimate solution for any stress.
+- 🍵 &nbsp; A perfect cup of tea can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>